 How to Apply for the North Dakota CNA Exam

 You have up to three attempts to pass the exam within 6 months of completing the training program.
-If you’re challenging the exam, you must pass the exam within three months of being entered in the system.
-You name will be added to the Nurse Aide Registry after you pass the Written (or Oral) exam and the Skills Evaluation.
+If you’re challenging the exam, you will have three attempts within 6 months of testing to pass both portions of the exam from completion of your first attempt.
+If you fail three attempts, written, skills, or both, you will need to go through an approved training program.
+Your name will be added to the Nurse Aide Registry after you pass the Written (or Oral) exam and the Skills Evaluation.

 Exam Costs